 And then forgotten about for a while, until their secondary rider shows up, and his gimmick is that he is a bike.

 Rare, but still happens in Kamen Rider OOO on occasion.
 In Let's Go Kamen Rider, the Great Leader of Shocker's One-Winged Angel was defeated this way courtesy of ALL the Riders in the entire series.
+They even have a name for it: All Rider Break.
+For individual Riders, it's just Rider Break.

 In an episode of Junkyard Wars, the two teams are tasked with building vehicles to demolish a wall.
 They build two trucks, one with a wrecking ball and one with a hydraulic pick.
 After getting frustrated with the slow progress of their chosen tool, the wrecking ball crew decides to just ram the wall down, and it becomes an awesome ramming contest.